gh-unit/gh-unit/README.md

 	GHAssertNoThrowSpecific(expr, specificException, description, ...)
 	GHAssertNoThrowSpecificNamed(expr, specificException, aName, description, ...)

-## Using an Alternate iPhone Application Delegate

-If you want to use a custom application delegate in your test environment, you should subclass GHUnitIPhoneAppDelegate:

-		@interface MyTestApplicationDelegate : GHUnitIPhoneAppDelegate { }
-		@end

-Then in GHUnitIPhoneTestMain.m:

-		retVal = UIApplicationMain(argc, argv, nil, @"MyTestApplicationDelegate");

-I am looking into removing this dependency but this will work in the meantime.

 ## Using SenTestingKit

 You can also use GHUnit with SenTestCase, for example: